nan0S/sfml-projects/forestfire2/README.md

 # Forest fire simulation
 Forest fire simulation.
 Fire starts automatically and spreads through the forest.
 Forest burns and regrows.
 #### Navigation
-Left click on tree to set it on fire.
+Left click on the tree to set it on fire.

 Screenshots
 ---